Working with the Intergovernmental Authority on Development (IGAD) to increase drought resilience in the Horn of Africa

-IGAD’s competences and services are strengthened in order to help coordinate and implement the Drought Disaster Resilience and Sustainability Initiative (IDDRSI).
-IDDRSI’s objectives are linked more closely with the fight to eliminate the causes of conflict and migration.
+The project strengthens IGAD in the coordination and implementation of the Drought Disaster Resilience and Sustainability Initiative (IDDRSI).
+IDDRSI’s objectives are linked to the fight to eliminate the causes of conflict and displacement.

-Building resilience requires a long-term regional approach that harnesses and coordinates national and regional initiatives.
-Besides promoting ASAL development and disaster risk management, these initiatives must also include a component on migration and peace and security.
-The GIZ project supports this approach by strengthening IGAD’s and its Member States’ capacity to develop adequate proactive policies and interventions to build drought disaster resilience.
+Besides ASAL development and disaster risk management, IDDRSI promotes national and regional initiatives on migration and peace and security.
+The Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH supports this approach by strengthening IGAD’s and its Member States’ capacity to develop policies and interventions to build drought disaster resilience.

-- Strengthen specific IGAD capacities for managing natural resources within selected IDDRSI clusters
+- Strengthen IGAD, local authorities and communities to manage natural resources within selected IDDRSI clusters.

-- Assist IGAD to build up the basic capacity it needs to deal with the drought resilience-migration nexus
+- Assist IGAD to deal with the drought resilience-migration nexus.

 Due to the contribution of the BMZ as well as the EUTF, it was possible to enhance IGAD’s ability to facilitate regional cooperation on drought resilience in the Horn of Africa.